Through which process do plant roots take in water from the soil?

 Option d – anal sphincter

-What are the end products of anaerobic respiration in plants?
+What are the end products of anaerobic Respiration in plants?

 Option c – ethanol, carbon dioxide, and energy